The Man Cave Reveal

-This was the biggest DIY project we’ve undertaken to date, and Ross gets all the credit for transforming a little 80 square foot room off of our laundry room into the modern industrial man cave that it is now.
+It’s time for the man cave reveal!
+This was the biggest DIY project we’ve undertaken to date.
+Ross gets all the credit for transforming a little 80 square foot room off of our laundry room into the modern industrial man cave that it is now.

 While my idea of a DIY is a 30 minute craft, Ross decided he wanted to BUILD A WALL OF SHELVES from raw wood and unfinished pipes!
 I questioned the idea from the start. 😉 It definitely wasn’t the type of project I would be good at helping with and Ross hadn’t done much carpentry before.
 It seemed like so much work, and I just wanted the room done!

-Well through endless hours of research, careful measuring, and working away in the backyard over the course of a number of weekends, Ross built this amazing shelving system and built-in desk to maximize the main wall in his man cave.
+There were endless hours of research, careful measuring, and working away in the backyard over the course of a number of weekends.
+In the end, Ross built this amazing shelving system and built-in desk to maximize the main wall in his man cave.
 It completely transformed the room and I am thoroughly impressed.
 It was so worth it!
+You can get the tutorial here!

-With the shelves in place, we slowly chipped away at the rest of the room, taking our time to find just the right pieces to fit the space.
-Ross wanted to incorporate some personal elements from his days on the Penn hockey team, and I thought his idea for a wall of team photos dating back to the 1800s was perfection.
+With the shelves in place, we slowly chipped away at the rest of the room.
+We took our time finding just the right pieces to fit the space.
+Ross wanted to incorporate some personal elements from his days on the Penn hockey team.
+I thought his idea for a wall of team photos dating back to the 1800s was perfection.

 My main contribution to the room was scoring this vintage locker at a local antique and salvage store.
-I was won over by the blue color and thought it would be a great storage piece for the room, even though I wasn’t sure what Ross would actually put in it.
+I was won over by the blue color and thought it would be a great storage piece for the room.
+However I wasn’t sure what Ross would actually put in it.

 Well once Ross had those shelves done, he was unstoppable… he transformed the locker into WINE STORAGE!!
 Needless to say, it is my favorite addition to the room.